13 Sights in Königswinter, Germany (with Map and Images)

 Landsturmdenkmal

-The castle ruin Drachenfels in the Siebengebirge is the remnant of a hilltop castle at 321 m above sea level, which was begun in 1138 by the Archbishop of Cologne, Arnold I, and bought and completed in 1149 by Gerhard von Are, the provost of Bonn's St. Cassius Abbey.
-It stands on the mountain of the same name Drachenfels.
+The ruins of Drachenfels Castle in the Siebengebirge are the remains of a hilltop castle at 321 m above sea level, which was begun in 1138 by the Archbishop of Cologne Arnold I and bought and completed in 1149 by Gerhard von Are, the provost of the St. Cassius Monastery in Bonn.
+It stands on the mountain of the same name.

 Show sight on map